 - Brush up on your IT skills and download useful software like Microsoft Office, which is available for free to all students

 - Register with a GP in new your new local area

 The Student Room website also has some brilliant additional tips.

-Don’t let social distancing stop you from making friends
+Don’t let online learning or concerns about meeting people face-to-face stop you from making friends

 - Join our Facebook Student Community group.
 This is the place to find out who might be on your course, who is living close by or who might share your interests and hobbies